kleinesfilmroellchen/serenity/Base/usr/share/man/man7/SystemServer.md

 -   As user/session init, bring up a user's (graphical or text) session according to the user's configuration.
 -   Manage service processes.
 This means: Starting, stopping, restarting, and scheduling services according to various requests (cronjobs, user commands, socket connections).

+### Unit states

+A unit may be in one of a multitude of states, which affect what SystemServer will do next with the unit.
+Run `ssctl list` (or one of its subcommands) to see the state of units.

+- Inactive - Starting state of units.
+SystemServer does nothing with inactive units unless instructed to do so by the user or configuration.
+Once this happens, the unit transitions to the Activating state.
+- Activating - First-time activation state of units.
+Activating is one of a few transitive states, which are expected to last for a brief period of time while some setup (or teardown) work is in progress.
+The Activating state is responsible for performing first-time setup of services, like socket notifications for lazy services.
+Additionally, it performs regular startup duties for units which are performed on every restart of the unit, like starting all dependent units of a target.
+From Activating, a unit transitions into the ActiveRunning, ActiveLazy or ActiveMultiInstance state, depending on unit type and configuration.
+- ActiveRunning - Unit is active and running.
+This is one of the four Active states that indicate a unit which has been activated (successfully or unsuccessfully).
+This state indicates that the unit is operating successfully.
+This is the only available active state for targets, as they enter this state once their dependencies have been activated.
+For services, this means that an associated process is running.
+- ActiveLazy - Lazy service is active but not running.
+This Active state is used for lazy services to indicate that while the service is activated, its associated process is not running yet, since no client has connected.
+Being in this state additionally means that socket notifications are set up correctly.
+A lazy service transitions into the ActiveRunning state once a client connects and a process is started.
+- ActiveMultiInstance - MultiInstance service is active.
+This is the only valid Active state for services of type MultiInstance; their processes are spawned per client on-demand and need no further state management.
+- ActiveDead - Service is active, but not running anymore.
+This can have two primary reasons: Either a service exited with an exit code of 0, indicating that it has completed its task and doesn't wish to be restarted.
+Or a service has been restarted too often and SystemServer has given up trying to restart it.
+In either case the unit is technically active, but nothing will happen to it anymore.
+- Restarting - Service is being restarted after failure.
+This only happens if a service exits with a non-zero exit code (voluntarily), terminates due to a signal (involuntarily, e.g. a crash or an external kill signal), and the service is configured to be kept alive.
+Like Activating, this performs startup duties, but not those that need to only be performed once, like socket setup.
+- Stopping - Service is being stopped for good.
+This may happen as a transition from any of the active states.

 ## Services

 A service is a process, usually a daemon or helper process, that may be started by SystemServer according to a specific setup.